Discipline

 Biography

-The language of clay is a starting point, assembling and manipulating the material, introducing rocks, calcinated materials and detritus, and exposing the works to extreme heat.
+The language of clay is a starting point, assembling and manipulating the material, introducing rocks, calcinated materials, detritus and metals and exposing the works to extreme heat.
 This approach causes the clay to crack and melt in unexpected ways, forming organic matter on the surfaces.